Racism in Argentina: "European" racism and Article 25 of the Constitution

 The discrimination between European and non-European immigration established by Article 25 of the Constitution has survived all subsequent constitutional reforms (1860, 1868, 1898, 1949, 1957, 1972 and 1994).

-Alberdi claimed that the "races which could improve the species" in Argentina where those that originated from Western Europe, chiefly Spain, England and France.
+Alberdi claimed that the "races which could improve the species" in Argentina were those that originated from Western Europe, chiefly Spain, England and France.
 Alberdi was also very partial to France where he spent much of his life in exile and where he died in 1884.
 In this way, despite the predominantly Hispanic and Latin culture of Argentina, Alberti proposed a semi-nordicist policy somewhat similar to the later White Australia policy and the United States Immigration Act of 1924.

 Alberdi, who was a proponent of French being the national language of Argentina, believed that Latino and Christian traditions were enemies of progress and supported discrimination against Latin American and Jewish immigration.

 On the other hand, Argentine racist ideology against Jews became stronger over time.
 The apex of this tendency occurred when the Argentina foreign minister during the presidency of Roberto M. Ortiz issued a secret order in 1938 to deny Jewish immigrants visas to Argentina.